sunface/rust-by-practice/en/src/variables.md

 ```

 ### Destructing
-🌟🌟 fix the error below with least change
+🌟🌟 fix the error below with least modifying

 > Tips: you can use Shadowing or Mutability